Categories

 3. Art objects that were classified by the restitution proceedings as “ownerless” and therefore could not be returned and subsequently became the property of the Republic of Austria or the City of Vienna.

-On the basis of the Art Restitution Law, by February 2024, the Art Restitution Advisory Board has ruled in 342 cases, totaling in about 15,800 paintings, drawings, prints, sculptures, objects of applied art, ethnographic, ethnographic, technical and natural history objects, coins and medals as well as more than 52,000 books, autographs, manuscripts and sheet music that have been recommended to be returned.
-The website of the Commission for Provenance Research, also founded in 1998, provides online access to all restitution reports covering the time period between 1998 and 2022 as well as decisions made by the Art Restitution Advisory Committee.
-Also the website of Austria’s Ministry of Culture provides online access to all restitution reports, including reports dealing with the Leopold Foundation, in addition to press announcements.
+On the basis of the Art Restitution Law, by February 2026, the Art Restitution Advisory Board has ruled in 108 sessions in about 350 cases, totaling more than 15,800 paintings, drawings, prints, sculptures, objects of applied art, ethnographic, ethnographic, technical and natural history objects, coins and medals as well as more than 52,000 books, autographs, manuscripts and sheet music that have been recommended to be returned.
+All decisions are availabe online.

 National Organizations